bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 As we saw above, the |figure| function accepts ``x_axis_type`` and ``y_axis_type`` as arguments.
 To specify a log axis, pass ``"log"`` for the value of either of these parameters.
+Additionally, ``"log1p"`` may be passed instead for datasets including zero values.
+Log1p takes the log of x+1 for each value.

 By default, log axis ranges are calculated to fit around positive valued data.
 To set your own ranges, see the section on :ref:`userguide_plotting_setting_ranges`.